Cosmic ray feedback in galaxies and galaxy clusters -- A pedagogical introduction and a topical review of the acceleration, transport, observables, and dynamical impact of cosmic rays: Observational signatures

 The synchrotron emission $j_\nu\propto\eps_\rmn{cre}B^{\alpha_\nu+1}$ depends on the CR electron number density (at the electron energy relevant for emitting radio synchrotron photons) and on the magnetic field strength.
 There are two popular assumptions that are used estimate the magnetic field strength: (i) energy equipartition between magnetic field and CR ions, $\eps_B=\eps_\CR$, and a constant CR electron-to-ion density ratio, $\eps_{\rmn{cre}}=K_\rmn{ep}\eps_\CR\approx0.01\eps_\CR$ \citep[which is inferred for the solar circle in the Milky Way,][]{cummings_galactic_2016} and (ii) the minimum energy assumption.
 The minimum-energy magnetic field is obtained by minimizing the total non-thermal energy density with respect to the magnetic energy density with the constraint to reproduce the observed synchrotron emissivity (i.e., express the CR electron energy density in terms of $j_\nu$ and $B$):

 Historically, the minimization was done on a fixed interval in radio frequency \citep{burbidge_synchrotron_1956,pacholczyk_radio_1970}.
 This biases the results if the sources exhibit different magnetic field strengths so that a radio frequency interval corresponds to different CR electron energy intervals, which contain different amounts of CR electrons for spectral indices larger than 2 (as is the case for steady-state electron cooling, cf.\ Section~\ref{sec:equilibirum}).
-Hence, the criterion has been modified to perform the minimization over a fixed interval in CR electron energy \citep{pohl_predictive_1993,beck_galactic_1996,beck_revised_2005,beck_magnetic_2015}, which now depends on the unknown low-momentum cutoff of the CR electron distribution.
+Hence, the criterion has been modified to perform the minimization over a fixed interval in CR electron energy \citep{pohl_predictive_1993,beck_galactic_1996,pfrommer_estimating_2004,beck_revised_2005,beck_magnetic_2015}, which now depends on the unknown low-momentum cutoff of the CR electron distribution.
 Alternatively, if the electrons are secondaries injected as a result of hadronic CR reactions, this provides another constraint and eliminates the uncertainty of the electron distribution.
-In this case, the minimum-energy magnetic field only depends on the CR ions \citep{pfrommer_estimating_2004}, and the CR electron energy density is $\eps_\rmn{cre}\propto \eps_\CR / (\eps_B+\eps_\rmn{ph})$, where we adopted a steady-state CR electron distribution (equation~\ref{eq:fe_cooled}).
-Assuming a dominant population of primary CR electrons, \citet{thompson_magnetic_2006} derive both magnetic field estimates along the star-forming sequence.
-While those estimates agree with each other for normal star-forming galaxies like our Milky Way, they differ significantly for increasing gas surface density (or star formation rate) and reach values for the ratio of the minimum energy-to-equipartition field strength of $10^{-4}$ in the most extreme local starburst Arp 220.
-Hence, if these equipartition strengths are realized as suggested by \citet{lacki_sturm_2013}, then the required non-thermal energy density is far from the energetically preferred minimum.\\
+In this case, the minimum-energy magnetic field only depends on the CR ions \citep{pfrommer_estimating_2004}, and the CR electron energy density is $\eps_\rmn{cre}\propto \eps_\CR / (\eps_B+\eps_\rmn{ph})$, where we adopted a steady-state CR electron distribution (equation~\ref{eq:fe_cooled}).\\